 That depends.
 Non-degree programs, certificates, and endorsements do not generally qualify for financial aid, but degree programs may.
 Some employers offer tuition reimbursement and other funding options for professional development so be sure to check with your employer's human resources office.
 Another potential resource may be seeking funding from professional organizations for your field, as sometimes those organizations make scholarship funds available.

 Finally, there are loan options that can become available to non-degree students if employer reimbursement is not available.
 OHIO has a tool called FastChoice that provides a list of institutions our students have used recently and that allows a student to search for loan options based on their circumstances.
 Once inside FastChoice, a student is able to filter loans by those that are available to graduate students in a non-degree seeking program.
+In addition to FastChoice, Financial Aid maintains a partial list of external scholarships, some of which are available for graduate study.

 Please contact Financial Aid for more information and to determine what options are best for you.